sfigg/commercialization-public/manufacture/desktop/servicing-the-image-with-windows-updates-sxs.md

 ms.technology: windows-oem
 ---

-# Add an update to a Windows image
+# Add updates to a Windows image

 For many customizations, like adding .inf-style drivers, Windows updates or upgrading the edition, you can mount and edit the Windows image.
 Mounting an image maps the contents of a file to a temporary location where you can edit the files or use DISM to perform common deployment tasks.